nipunasudha/CubensisConnect/README.md

 #### signAndPublishOrder

-Waves Keeper's method for creating an order to the matcher is identical to `signOrder`, but it also tries to send data to the matcher.
+Cubensis Connect's method for creating an order to the matcher is identical to `signOrder`, but it also tries to send data to the matcher.

 REPLY: the matcher's reply line about successful creation of an order.